Amy Drucker

 Amy Julia Drucker (1873 – November 1951) was a British artist and educator of Jewish descent.

 Biography

-The daughter of a wine merchant and his wife from Germany, Drucker was born in London and grew up in Hampstead.
-She was educated at South Hampstead High School and studied art at St John's Wood Art School and the Lambeth School of Art, both in London, and at the Académie Colarossi in Paris.
+The daughter of a wine merchant and his wife from Germany, Drucker was born in London, England, and grew up in Hampstead.
+She was educated at South Hampstead High School and studied art at St John's Wood Art School and the Lambeth School of Art, both in London, and at the Académie Colarossi in Paris, France.
 She had a studio in Bloomsbury.
 Besides paintings, watercolours and pastels, she also produced lithographs, miniatures, woodcut prints, drawings and etchings.
 She exhibited her work regularly from 1888 to 1949 at various venues in England, including at the Royal Academy in London.
 She also exhibited at the Paris Salon and had solo shows in Buenos Aires, Lima, Panama, Jerusalem, Beijing and Shanghai.